If you like

 NEWSLETTER.

-Arizona's Gemstones
+Gemstones of

-Arizona is America's leading gem mining state, and those displayed in our
+mining state, and those

-logo -- Peridot, Amethyst, and Turquoise -- are found here in
+--- are found here in

-vivid, natural colors that come alive in the brilliant sunshine of the Southwest.
+that come alive in the

 Peridot

-near the Apache town of San Carlos are among the largest deposits in the world of this bright
+The mines on Peridot Mesa, near the Apache town of San Carlos are among the largest deposits in the world of this bright green gem.

-Not often seen in Arizona jewelry stores, peridot is a natural, untreated gem,
+Not often seen in Arizona jewelry stores, peridot is a natural, untreated gem, and is richly complemented by High Karat Yellow Gold.

 Olivine crystals at Peridot Mesa,